panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 I like the synchronous code because it is easy to understand.
 You see line by line how the code is executed.

 How to code asynchronous operations, while still preserving the readability of synchronous code?

 What about returning from `getList()` a *kind-of list of persons*?

-This *kind-of list of persons* is then *kind-of checked if contains `who`*, and then *a kind-of boolean value* is logged to console.
+This *kind-of list of persons* is then *kind-of checked if contains `who`*, and then the boolean value is logged to console.
 And what's great is that these *kind-of* results can be returned, assigned to variables just like regular objects.

 This *kind-of result* object that encapsulates (aka holds, manages, contains) the result of an asynchronous operation is a *promise of a result*.

 There isn't anything special about the promise object: it is still the result, just encapsulated in a promise because you can't have the result right now, but sometime later.

-*The main idea of promises is to allow returning data wrapped in a promise ("kind-of data") from an asynchronous function exactly like from synchronous one because the synchronous code is easy to understand.*
+*The main idea of promises is to return data wrapped a promise ("kind-of data") from an asynchronous function exactly like from synchronous one because the synchronous code is easy to understand.*

 ## 2. What is a promise

 > *A promise* is an object that encapsulates the result of an asynchronous operation.

-Each promise has a state, which can be one of the following values:
+Each promise has a state, which can have one of the following values:

 * *Pending*
 * *Fullfilled* with a <u>value</u>
 * *Rejected* for a <u>reason</u>

 The just created promise is in a *pending* state.
-The promise maintains the *pending* state as long as the asynchronous operation behind the promise is in progress.
+The promise maintains the *pending* state as long as the asynchronous operation behind is in progress.

-Then, depending on the asynchronous operation completion result, the promise state changes to either:
+Then, depending on the asynchronous operation completion, the promise state changes to either:

 A) *fulfilled* (when the async operation completed successfully)